-The Town of Southwick voted to appropriate and transfer the sum of \$25,000.00 from the Community Preservation Community Housing Reserve Fund to the Planning Board for the preparation of a Housing Plan for the Town of Southwick or take any other action relative thereto.
+To see if the Town will vote to appropriate and transfer the sum of \$25,000.00 from the Community Preservation Community Housing Reserve Fund to the Planning Board for the preparation of a Housing Plan for the Town of Southwick or take any other action relative thereto.

-MOTION: Move that the Town appropriate and transfer the sum of \$25,000.00 from the Community Preservation Community Housing Reserve Fund to the Planning Board for the preparation of a Housing Plan for the Town of Southwick.
+Move that the Town appropriate and transfer the sum of \$25,000.00 from the Community Preservation Community Housing Reserve Fund to the Planning Board for the preparation of a Housing Plan for the Town of Southwick.